 frechetDistance

-Compute the discrete Fréchet distance between geometry a
+Compute the discrete Fréchet distance between geometry a and geometry b.

 The Fréchet distance